pavlobaron/TweeFT/README.md

 account's DM.
 Then, the receiver sends to the sender an acknowledgement that it has received the whole file.

 In case of errors or timeouts, each side (sender and receiver) will send cancelation DMs.
+TweeFT will also have to deal with Twiiter limits for maximum tweets per hour per account, so some caps will need to be done sometimes.

 That's it.